mpailab/pylext/README.md

   - If **Ai** is nonterminal, then `x = syn_expand(t)` where `t` parse tree for nonterminal **Ai**.
   - If **Ai** is terminal name, then **x** is string content of token of type **Ai**.

-All auxilliary rules are defined using following syntax:
+All auxiliary rules are defined using following syntax:
 ```python
 'syntax' '(' rule ')' ':' definition
 ```